APP MTH 3014 - Optimisation III

 - Assessment must maintain academic standards.

 Assessment task Task type Weighting Learning outcomes Examination Summative 50% All Online Quiz Summative 20% All Assignments, homework Formative and summative 30% All

 Assessment Related RequirementsAn aggregate score of at least 50% is required to pass the course.

-Assessment Item Distributed Due Date Weighting Assignment 1 Week 2 Week 3 6% Assignment 2 Week 4 Week 5 6% Assignment 3 Week 6 Week 7 6% Assignment 4 Week 8 Week 9 6% Assignment 5 Week 11 Week 13 5% Regular Homework ongoing ongoing 5%
+Assessment Item Distributed Due Date Weighting Assignment 1 Week 2 Week 3 5% Assignment 2 Week 4 Week 5 5% Assignment 3 Week 6 Week 7 5% Assignment 4 Week 9 Week 10 5% Assignment 5 Week 11 Week 13 5% Regular Homework ongoing ongoing 5%

-- Assignments must be submitted to the correct box in the School of Mathematical Sciences on time with a signed assessment cover sheet attached, or submitted as pdf via MyUni.
+- All written assignments are to be either submitted to the designated hand in boxes within the School of Mathematical Sciences with a signed cover sheet attached, or submitted as pdf via MyUni.